 Report harm to gulls and nests

-All types of gull are a protected species under the Wildlife and Countryside Act 1981.
-This means that hurting gulls or damaging their nests (during nesting season) is a criminal offence.
+All birds, including all gull species, are protected under the Wildlife and Countryside Act 1981.
+This means that hurting them or damaging their nests during the nesting season (approximately March to September) is a criminal offence.

 If you think someone has hurt a gull, report it to the police as a wildlife crime.

 What you can do to protect our environment and support a protected species

 There are things we can all do to help stop issues between people and gulls and play a part in conserving gulls in their natural habitat.